criso123/Information-Recovery-Systems/README.md

     6.2. sortByValue function: Return a sorted map

   As improvement, I created a PRF module that it use Pseudo-relevance feedback algorithm

-This project has been created with Netbeans and Java, the structure is:
- - build: Netbeans field created by default
- - coleccionESuja2017: Collection of articles in html format provided by University of Jaén
- - dist: Netbeans field created by default
- - index: Creation of a dictionary with different words
- - library: Libraries used in the project
- - nbproject: Netbeans field created by default
- - normalizate: Collection of articles without format and with all words that the article contains
- - src: Code source
- - stemmer: Collection of articles with roots of each word from normalizate field
- - stopper: Collection of articles without empty words from stemmer field
- - documentación.pdf: Paper in spanish explain the project and with examples
- - build.xml: Netbeans file created by default
- - conf.data: File with paths that will be passed as parameters
- - manifest.mf: Netbeans file created by default
- - palabrasVacias.txt: Empty words collection
- - searcher: Field with visual application and the step 6